byronka/minum/docs/development_handbook.md

 Description
 ------------

-Atqa is a web library with all the components needed to build a web application, include a web server and a database.
+Minum is a web library with all the components needed to build a web application, include a web server and a database.

 It follows some unusual conventions that new developers should be aware of.